 Finland is a marvelous hiking destination, as is your country, too, I’m sure.
 Every country I have visited has had it’s own great advantages for a hiker and nature enthusiast.
 But in this blog, and the book, I concentrate in Finland and I hope my writings give our country more visibility internationally.
 I hope I can give insight to Finland’s hiking destinations and seasons that differ a lot from each other.
 And I hope to get new friends, hikers throughout the world: hopefully we create interesting discussion about different ways of hiking in various parts of the world.

 One of thousands of campfire sites in Finland.
 Seitseminen National Park.

 If you were interested enough to read until here, you might want to read my very first blog post.
 That first post explains further my thoughts for starting this blog.

-My intention is to write a new post here at least once a week.
+My intention is to write a new post here once a week.
 I will ponder different hiking cultures, and these I will categorize under “Finnish way of hiking”.
 I will also often tell about memorable treks I have made by myself, with my friends, or with my family of wife and two daughters.
 These hikes will show different parts of Finland, and all the seasons.
 These trip reports will be categorized under “Opposites = trip reports”.